-5.42 The General Manager is entitled to attend, but not to vote at, a meeting of the Council or a meeting of a Committee of the Council of which all of the members are Councillors.
+5.35 The General Manager is entitled to attend, but not to vote at, a meeting of the Council or a meeting of a Committee of the Council of which all of the members are Councillors.

-5.43 The General Manager is entitled to attend a meeting of any other Committee of the Council and may, if a member of the Committee, exercise a vote.
+5.36 The General Manager is entitled to attend a meeting of any other Committee of the Council and may, if a member of the Committee, exercise a vote.

-5.44 The General Manager may be excluded from a meeting of the Council or a Committee while the Council or Committee deals with a matter relating to the standard of performance of the General Manager or the terms of employment of the General Manager.
+5.37 The General Manager may be excluded from a meeting of the Council or a Committee while the Council or Committee deals with a matter relating to the standard of performance of the General Manager or the terms of employment of the General Manager.

-- 5.45 The attendance of other Council Staff at a meeting, (other than as members of the public) shall be with the approval of the General Manager. - 5.46 The General Manager and other Council Staff may attend meetings of the Council and Committees of the Council by audio-visual link.
+- 5.38 The attendance of other Council Staff at a meeting, (other than as members of the public) shall be with the approval of the General Manager. - 5.39 The General Manager and other Council Staff may attend meetings of the Council and Committees of the Council by audio-visual link.
 Attendance by Council Staff at meetings by audio-visual link (other than as members of the public) shall be with the approval of the General Manager.

-Code of Meeting Practice Owner: Corporate Governance Accountability: Governance Framework Adopted by Council: 22 September 2020 CM Reference: D22/35269 Next Review date: 30 September 2024 Last Review Date: 22 March 2022
+Code of Meeting Practice Owner: Corporate Governance Accountability: Governance Framework Adopted by Council: 10 May 2022 CM Reference: D24/28725 Last Review date: 22 March 2022 Next Review Date: 30 September 2024